Motorcycle boots are worth spending some money on. They can be the difference between walking away from a fall and wearing a cast for several months.

 The footbed is comfortable for walking and is replaceable, meaning you can get many years of use from these boots.

-The lace-up system looks the part, but there’s also a zipper for convenience.
+The lace-up system looks the part, but there’s also a convenient zipper.

-All in all, these are a great option for someone who values classic looks and functionality.
+All in all, these are an excellent option for someone who values classic looks and functionality.

 - Look great